zainfathoni/rumahberbagi-mobile/README.md

 We are also using Lefthook for [running our commonly-used scripts](https://github.com/evilmartians/lefthook/blob/master/docs/full_guide.md#run-githook-group-directly).

-The `lefthook install` command ensure that your [lefthook.yml](lefthook.yml) file is synced with your local Git hooks.
+The `lefthook install` command ensures that your [lefthook.yml](lefthook.yml) file is synced with your local Git hooks.

 ## Commonly-used Scripts